What jobs can you do with an electronic engineering degree?

 - IT industry

-'A graduate electronic engineer in the aerospace industry would be working on cutting edge technology, introducing or enhancing power dense electrical machines and controllers including engine controllers on platforms across the Rolls-Royce business.
-They may even have the opportunity to work on technology for fully autonomous ships or on electronic propulsoion for aerospace platforms.'
+'A graduate electronic engineer in the aerospace industry would be working on cutting edge technology, introducing or enhancing power-dense electrical controllers and electronics across the Rolls-Royce business sectors.
+Also, an increasing focus is on emerging technologies for hybrid/electric propulsion for aerospace platforms.'

 Electronics is now an important part of the automotive industry and there is a big call for power electronics skills.
 Electronic engineers will work on a variety of systems including engine control units, dashboard indicators, air conditioning, safety systems, braking systems and infotainment systems.
 Their skills set is also needed for the development of autonomous, connected and electrified (ACE) vehicles.